 Many writers have to deal with blockages of different kinds, but can those blocks actually teach us something?
-And once we have learnt the lessons, how can we free ourselves from blocks in order to create again?
+And once we have learned the lessons, how can we free ourselves from blocks in order to create again?

 There may be concepts in this podcast you don't agree with, but be open to new ideas – you never know what you will learn!